awcodify/sysctl-theme/_posts/2025-05-13-configurable-sidebar-position.md

 ---
 layout: post
-title: "Configurable TOC Sidebar Position in Sysctl Theme"
+title: "Configurable TOC Sidebar Position in Arsxy Theme"
 categories: Features
 description: "Learn how to position your table of contents sidebar on either the left or right side of your posts"
 author: Awcodify